NikBel77/rsschool-cv/cv.md

 ## About my goals

 I began to study frontend not so long ago, and JavaScript is my first programming language.
 But i like it, i like to develop a websites.
-    And i will learn all that is necessary to become a real web designer.
+And i will learn all that is necessary to become a web designer.

 ## my skills: